eduvicgar/hzero/README.md

 ## 🚧 Project Status

 This project is currently under active development.
-It is not yet available as an installable package.

 ## ✨ Main Features

 - Implementation of distributions used in hypothesis testing (such as Student's t, chi-square, etc.)
-- Support for parametric hypothesis tests
+- Support for parametric hypothesis tests (mean and variance)
 - Visualization of results with **matplotlib**
 - Extensive use of **NumPy** for efficient numerical operations

+> [!WARNING]
+> Most of the classes provided aren't thoroughly tested, so it's possible to get unexpected results in edge cases.
+> These bugs will be fixed throughout the development of the library.
+You may also submit an issue if you encounter a bug.

 ## 📦 Technologies Used